VFPX/ObjectExplorer/README.md

 I've also added some other functionality, like if one of the property values in the grid is a cursor name, you can double-click on it to browse that cursor.
 Tthe tools runs against the current data session that it was called from, so it can see and browse those cursors with double-click.
 (All of my child BO's store the cursor name in a property, and there are other cursor names references in other properties, so it's handy to fire off a Browse from any cursor name.)

 I also renamed this tool to Object Explorer (not to be confused with Tamar's Object Inspector).

+## Releases

+### 2022-02-28

+* Initial release: Jim and Matt's original version plus the following changes by Doug Hennig:

+    * TreeContainer.NewNode: accept toParentNode and use the appropriate version of Nodes.Add if it's an object.
+This change (and the next one) prevents cashing for some objects (the TreeView was getting cranky when changing the Parent property of a node).

+    * TreeContainer.LoadObject and LoadOtherObject: call NewNode rather than using their own Nodes.Add calls.

+    * TreeContainer.NavigateToObject: specifically set loNode.Expanded to .T. because calling Expand doesn't necessary do that, also call loNode.EnsureVisible to ensure the TreeView is scrolled to the node.
+This fixes an issue with not automatically selecting the correct object in the TreeView at startup: the form was selected rather than the object, although the grid showed the properties for the correct object.

+    * TreeContainer.InputBox: use InputBox_ShowWindow1 if the form is in a top-level form, not if it's modal.
+This change (and the next one) allows Object Explorer to be used in apps with _screen.Visible set to .F. and using top-level forms.

+    * InputBox_ShowWindow1: set Desktop to .T.
+This doesn't affect apps with _screen.Visible =  .T. but does allow it to work when it's .F.